netdata/netdata/collectors/statsd.plugin/README.md

 There is a [plethora of client libraries](https://github.com/etsy/statsd/wiki#client-implementations) for embedding statsd metrics to any application framework.
 This makes statsd quite popular for custom application metrics.

-Netdata is a fully featured statsd server.
-It can collect statsd formatted metrics, visualize them on its dashboards and store them in it's database for long-term retention.
+Netdata is a fully featured StatsD server.
+It can collect statsd formatted metrics, visualize them on its dashboards, and store them in it's database for long-term retention.

 Netdata statsd is inside Netdata (an internal plugin, running inside the Netdata daemon), it is configured via `netdata.conf` and by-default listens on standard statsd port 8125.
 Netdata supports both tcp and udp packets at the same time.